drewProgram/design-patterns-cpp/readme.md

 * You can construct objects step-bystep, defer construction steps or run steps recursively.
 * You can reuse the same construction code when building various representations of products.
 * *Single Responsibility Principle*.
 You can isolate complex construction code from the business logic of the product.

+## Adapter
+### Purpose
+It's a structural pattern that allows objects with incompatible interfaces to collaborate.

+### Applicability
+#### Use the Adapter class when you want to use some existing class, but its interface isn't compatible with the rest of your code.
+The Adapter pattern lets you create a middle-layer that serves as a translator between your code and a legacy class, a 3rd-party class or any other class with a weird interface.

+#### Use the pattern when you want to reuse several existing subclasses that lack some common functionality that can't be added to the superclass.
+You could extend each subclass and put the missing functionality into new child classes.
+However, you'll need to duplicate the code across all of the new classes, which smells really bad.

+The much more elegant solution would be to put the missing functionality into an adapter class.
+Then you would wrap objects with missing features inside the adapter, gaining needed features dynamically.
+For this to work, the target classes must have a common interface, and the adapter's field should follow that interface.
+This approach looks very similar to the Decorator pattern.